Mazurkas, Op. 17 (Chopin): No. 1 in B♭ major

-F. Chopin.
 Mazurka Op.
 17 No.1, performed by Christoph Zbinden (musopen).

-Description

-The first Mazurka in the set is in B-flat major and has a time signature of 3/4.
-It also has the tempo marking: Vivo e risoluto (Tempo:♩=160).
+The first Mazurka in the set is in B♭ major and has a time signature of 3/4.
+It also has the tempo marking: Vivo e risoluto (Tempo: quarter = 160).
 A typical performance of this mazurka lasts two-and-a-half minutes.

-Musical analysis

 The piece starts with a bold theme, characterized by thirds and sixths.
 It is soon followed by a section in question and answer, which is then completed with a descending sequence.
 This main theme is repeated twice more with slight modulations.
-The brief and slower middle section, in E-flat major, has a syncopated rhythm and is subdued in its grace and mystery, providing a calmer atmosphere.
-Soon, the main theme returns and after being repeated twice again, the mazurka ends boldly with a B-flat major chord in octaves.
+The brief and slower middle section, in E♭ major, has a syncopated rhythm and is subdued in its grace and mystery, providing a calmer atmosphere.
+Soon, the main theme returns and after being repeated twice again, the mazurka ends boldly with a B♭ major chord in octaves.
 Overall, the mazurka is full of vigor and joy with an aristocratic air about it.